DeiC-HPC/slurmlearning/text/02_clusterinformation.md

 linux0         1 learning*        idle    4    1:4:1      1        0      1   (null) none
 ```

-Here we can see that each node in the learning partition 4 cores.
+Here we can see that each node in the learning partition has 4 cores.
 S:C:T means Sockets:Cores:Threads so it denotes how many sockets there are in each server, how many cores each CPU has, and how many threads there are per core.
 If you want to know about more options you can use with `sinfo` then you can use `--help` as an argument.